Which letters are friends?

 Our new question is, how much does each letter like hanging out with each other letter?

-To do this, we need a new one-sided friendship score for each pairing.
+To do this, we need a new one-sided friendship score for each pair.
+Actually, we need two for each pair, since they only go one direction.

 actualFriendshipXtoY = (count of XY) + (count of YX)